For a data story to move audiences to take action or embrace change, it should have the following components:

 It’s incredibly easy to know what’s going on by taking a quick look at the Trend Charts.
 For instance, in the diagram above, the general trend of positive sentiment is rising.

-Video data storytelling is simply using the data of the metrics you’re tracking to tell a compelling story.
+Video storytelling is simply using the data of the metrics you’re tracking to tell a compelling story.

 Take a look at the diagram below: